nbuendia/rick-and-morty/README.md

 ## Description

 This site displays one random character in the show a day, everyday.
-Charcters shouldn't change on page refresh or browser closure.
-If you dont like the character that was chosen, you can click on the 'Randomize' button and it'll choose another character at random for you.
+Characters shouldn't change on page refresh or browser closure.
+If you don't like the character that was chosen, you can click on the 'Randomize' button and it'll choose another character at random for you.

 ## Where to view